Where to Buy

 GBM Assessment (Score: 8.5/10)

-Virginia Woolf's Mrs Dalloway is a landmark of modernist fiction and feminist literature, compressing a single June day in post-war London into a richly textured exploration of consciousness, memory, and social expectation.
+Virginia Woolf's Mrs Dalloway is a signal work of modernist fiction and feminist literature, compressing a single June day in post-war London into a richly textured exploration of consciousness, memory, and social expectation.
 Its pioneering use of interior monologue and free indirect discourse influenced countless subsequent writers and established Woolf as one of the foremost innovators of narrative technique.

 Weimar Culture, 1924-1926

 The Weimar Republic's golden years.
 Mann publishes The Magic Mountain.
 Kafka's works appear posthumously.
 Hitler writes Mein Kampf in prison.
 The Bauhaus flourishes.
 Fitzgerald captures the Jazz Age.
-Woolf transforms the English novel.
-A brief, brilliant flowering before the storm.
+Woolf invents stream-of-consciousness narrative.
+Pound begins publishing The Cantos, his lifelong modernist epic, while living in Italy and increasingly drawn to Mussolini's regime.
+Hemingway's The Sun Also Rises and the Paris expatriate scene define the Lost Generation.

 Awards & Adaptations